VictorTeixeiraS/projects/projects/seo_link_analyzer/3-write_your_own_tests/readme.md

 ]
 ```

-Because we'll be sorting by the values in the dictionary, where the highest values come first in the list.
+We are sorting by the values in the dictionary, where the highest values come first in the list.

 ## Sorting